Lexiques et pédagogie

 Sandy Carrots, radishes, potatoes, onions

 Silty Almost everything!
-Be careful to mulch well.
+Be sure to mulch well.

 Humiferous Squash, salads, herbs, beans